 In fact, pain itself can be a neurological issue or from a stressed brain or emotions: people with the same Xrays of a problem can have pain or no pain, it’s the nervous system, too, not just structure.
 With a combination brain and structural transformation people can get out of pain even with herniated discs that are not fully healed.

 Moving energy can be faster and more effective than talk therapy.

 It is not all bliss.
 Meditation can bring up things that need to be felt and processed, so staying with feelings and going against the reaction to run away is a healing process.
 Feeling through discomfort can be helped a lot with spontaneous movement and sounds, sometimes called spontaneous chi gong.

 There is no substitute for personal integrity and honesty and wanting to be aware.
 Not using bliss processes to spiritually bypass difficulty or to feel superior.
 More like being more present with people to connect, understand them, and be flexible with best possibility for that interaction.
 Some people fall into the trap of religion and following a guru as a substitute for self development, these people are not fully present with themselves or others.

 The most common result is to be at peace and less reactive.
 This is healing the deep stress of the brain.

 This has helped with insomnia and getting to sleep earlier on a daylight based circadian rhythm so that I am awake during daylight hours and able to get more sun.

 What particular techniques works can be highly individualized.
 It takes the right combination of things that can be done in a realistic amount of time.
 Individuals might also focus on a particular chakra at times, although mediations are designed to circulate energy between them to get them all working together.

-Track I addresses the 3 other root causes: Eat to Energize, detoxification and infection for a complete health solution.
+Track I addresses the 3 other root causes: nutrition, detoxification and infection for a complete health solution.